Dental Veneer Basics: What Are They and What Do They Fix?

 2. Composite Veneers

-Composite veneers are made from tooth-coloured resin material.
+Composite Veneers Composite veneers are made from tooth-coloured resin material applied directly to the tooth and sculpted by the dentist.

 Key characteristics:

-• Can often be completed in a single visit
+• Procedure: Can usually be completed in a single appointment and are easier to repair if damaged.

 However, composite veneers are generally less durable and more prone to staining over time compared to porcelain.